 - (1) Co-Location.
 Co-location of CMRS facilities is encouraged when feasible to minimize the number of CMRS facility sites.
-To further the goal of co-location: - No CMRS facility owner or operator (other than a private residence) shall unreasonably exclude a telecommunications competitor from using the same facility or location.
-The owner or operator of CMRS facility or location shall provide evidence and a written statement to explain why co-location is not possible at a particular facility or site at the request of the PCD Director; - If a telecommunications competitor attempts to co-locate a CMRS facility on an existing or approved CMRS facility or location, and the parties cannot reach an agreement, the County may require a third-party technical study to be completed at the expense of both parties to determine the feasibility of co-location; and - All facilities shall be designed and constructed to allow for co-location of a minimum of 2 users unless specifically exempted by the BOCC. - (2) Compliance with FCC Standards.
+To further the goal of co-location: - An applicant for a new freestanding CMRS facility shall demonstrate that a good faith effort has been made to co-locate on existing CMRS facilities.
+The applicant shall demonstrate that due to physical constraints, or economic or technological infeasibility, no such location or colocation is available.
+The applicant shall also demonstrate that contact has been made with the owners of all suitable structures within the search area of the proposed site and was denied permission to locate its CMRS facility on those structures; - If a telecommunications competitor attempts to co-locate a CMRS facility on an existing or approved CMRS facility or location, and the parties cannot reach an agreement, the County may require a third-party technical study to be completed at the expense of both parties to determine the feasibility of co-location; and - All facilities shall be designed and constructed to allow for co-location of a minimum of 2 users except for a small cell CMRS, pole mounted CMRS, or those otherwise specifically exempted by the BOCC. - (2) Compliance with FCC Standards.
 At the request of the PCD Director, which request shall occur no more than once per year, CMRS facility owners and operators shall certify that: - The CMRS facility complies with the current FCC regulations prohibiting localized interference with reception of television and radio broadcasts; and - The CMRS facility complies with the current FCC standards for cumulative field measurements of radio frequency power densities and electromagnetic fields. - In adopting this requirement, the County is not attempting to regulate radio frequency power densities or electromagnetic fields, which regulation is controlled by the FCC. - (3) Abandonment and Expiration.
-If the CMRS facility ceases operation for any reason for a period of one year: - The owner or operator shall remove the CMRS facility within 6 months of the expiration; and - Any permit or approval authorizing the CMRS facility shall be considered expired. - (4) Change in Ownership.
-In the event there is a change in either the owner or operator of a CMRS facility, the new owner or operator shall notify the PCD of the change in identity of the owner or operator within 15 days after the date the change becomes effective by providing the name and business address of the new owner or operator and verifying in writing that the new owner or operator has fully reviewed the applicable permit or approval and is familiar with its terms; and shall ensure that any required financial assurance is transferred.
-After receipt of notification of a change in the owner or operator of a CMRS facility, the PCD may inspect the property to make certain that the new owner or operator is complying with all of the terms and conditions of the permit or approval.
-The PCD may charge the owner an inspection fee authorized in the adopted fee schedule.
+If the CMRS facility ceases operation for any reason for a period of one year: - · The CMRS facility shall be removed within 6 months of the expiration; and - Any permit or approval authorizing the CMRS facility shall be considered expired. - (4) Application Approval or Denial.
+In considering an application for a CMRS facility, the County shall base its decision as to the approval or denial of the application on whether the proposed CMRS facility meets the design standards set forth in this Section and any approval criteria associated with the applicable application or review process. - (5) Accessory Equipment for a CMRS Facility.
+All accessory equipment for a CMRS Facility shall be 100% screened from view.
+All equipment shelters shall be located within the lease area for the CMRS facility.
+No equipment storage shelter shall exceed 15 feet in height.
+Equipment storage shelters shall be grouped as closely together as practical, so as to minimize impact on adjoining properties.
+The total area of all accessory equipment, including equipment storage shelters, shall not exceed 400 square feet per CMRS facility, except for a small cell facility where 17 square feet shall be the maximum allowed.